Readmikenow likes sports, both professional and amateur. He especially likes sports stories of courage and overcoming

 Jackie Mitchell was born on August 29, 1913.
 Her full name was Virne Beatrice Mitchell.
 She was only the second professional female baseball player in the history of the game.
 The first was Lizzie Arlington.
 She pitched in a game for a team known as the Reading Coal Heavers in 1898.

 When Jackie Mitchell was 16, she started playing for a woman's baseball team known as the Englettes.
 The team's home was Chattanooga, Tennessee, but they would go to Atlanta, Georgia, for their baseball training camps.
 During one of these baseball camps, Mitchell's pitching skill caught the attention of Joe Engel.
 He was president and owner of the Chattanooga Lookouts baseball team.
 Engel was known in the world of professional baseball for his willingness to perform publicity stunts as a way to promote his teams.
 This was during the Great Depression, and his stunts often resulted in drawing large crowds to see his teams play.
-Engel was impressed with Jackie Mitchell's pitching and decided to sign her to the team.
+Engel was impressed with Mitchell's pitching and decided to sign her to the team.
 She officially became part of the Chattanooga Lookouts on March 25, 1931.

 Impressive Pitching Style

 The Chattanooga Lookouts were scheduled to play an exhibition game with the New York Yankees.
-The game was rained out.
-The game was played the next day, April 2, 1931.
-This was when Jackie Mitchell took the mound in the first inning as a relief pitcher.
+It was played on April 2, 1931, after being rained out the previous day.
+Jackie Mitchell took the mound in the first inning as a relief pitcher.
 The starting pitcher was Clyde Barfoot, and he'd just given up a single and a double.
-The next two scheduled batters were baseball legends, Babe Ruth and Lou Gehrig.
+The next two scheduled batters were baseball legends Babe Ruth and Lou Gehrig.